tczpl/BlockchainPerformanceMonitoring/README.md

 ## Qucik Start

-First of all, `git clone https://github.com/tczpl/BlockchainPerformanceMonitoring.git` or download the ZIP of repo if you dont have git.
+First of all, `git clone https://github.com/tczpl/BlockchainPerformanceMonitoring.git` or download the ZIP.

 ### For Linux (Ubuntu 18.04)